Mvystrcilova/ECoG_decoders/README.md

 when running them in the `gpulab`, at any time, the process can be canceled and then restarted from the beginning.
 And if we change the parameters in the script between the first start of the process and the restart, the process is restarted with the changed parameters.
-We could of course create more argparse arguments and set less of them in the script, but we would then need to create more different bash scripts with different combinations of the parameters.
-Therefore, we decided to create multiple Python scripts and multiple bash scripts to run multiple experiments with different parameters.

 #### Configuration parameters